tongni1975/spark-nlp/docs/en/annotators.md

 SentimentDL is an annotator for multi-class sentiment analysis.
 This annotator comes with 2 available pre-trained models trained on IMDB and Twitter datasets

-**Output Type:** CATEGORY
+**Output Annotator Type:** CATEGORY

-**Input Types:** SENTENCE_EMBEDDINGS
+**Input Annotator Types:** SENTENCE_EMBEDDINGS

 **Reference:** [SentimentDLApproach](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/classifier/dl/SentimentDLApproach.scala) | [SentimentDLModel](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/classifier/dl/SentimentDLModel.scala)

 **Functions:**

+* ***Parameters***

+    -  `batchSize: IntParam `: Batch size
+    -  `configProtoBytes: IntArrayParam` : ConfigProto from tensorflow, serialized into byte array.
+Get with `config_proto.SerializeToString()`
+    -  `dropout: FloatParam` : Dropout coefficient
+    -  `enableOutputLogs: BooleanParam` : Whether to output to annotators log folder
+    -  `labelColumn: Param[String]`: Column with label per each document
+    -  `lr: FloatParam`: Learning Rate
+    -  `maxEpochs: IntParam`: Maximum number of epochs to train
+    -  `randomSeed: IntParam`: Random seed
+    -  `shufflePerEpoch: BooleanParam `: Whether to shuffle the training data on each Epoch
+    -  `threshold: FloatParam `: The minimum threshold for each label to be accepted.
+Default is **0.5**
+    -  `validationSplit: FloatParam` : Choose the proportion of training dataset to be validated against the model on each Epoch.
+    -  `verbose: IntParam`: Level of verbosity during training
+    - `LazyAnnotator: Boolean`: *LazyAnnotator* is a Param in Annotators that allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Setters***

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
-    - `setLabelColumn`: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
+    - `setLabelColumn()`: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
-    - `setLr`: Initial learning rate.
+    - `setLr(Float)`: Initial learning rate.
-    - `setBatchSize`: Batch size for training.
+    - `setBatchSize(int)`: Batch size for training.
-    - `setDropout`: Dropout coefficient.
+    - `setDropout(Float)`: Dropout coefficient.
-    - `setThreshold`: The minimum threshold for the final result otherwise it will be either neutral or the value set in thresholdLabel.
+    - `setThreshold(Float)`: The minimum threshold for the final result otherwise it will be either neutral or the value set in thresholdLabel.
-    - `setThresholdLabel`: In case the score is less than threshold, what should be the label.
+    - `setThresholdLabel(String)`: In case the score is less than threshold, what should be the label.
 Default is neutral.
-    - `setMaxEpochs`: Maximum number of epochs to train.
+    - `setMaxEpochs(int)`: Maximum number of epochs to train.
-    - `setEnableOutputLogs`: Whether to output to annotators log folder.
+    - `setEnableOutputLogs(Boolean)`: Whether to output to annotators log folder.
-    - `setOutputLogsPath`: Folder path to save training logs.
+    - `setOutputLogsPath(String)`: Folder path to save training logs.
-    - `setValidationSplit`: Choose the proportion of training dataset to be validated against the model on each Epoch.
+    - `setValidationSplit(Float)`: Choose the proportion of training dataset to be validated against the model on each Epoch.
 The value should be between **0.0** and **1.0** and by default it is **0.0** and off.
-    - `setVerbose`: Level of verbosity during training.
+    - `setVerbose(int)`: Level of verbosity during training.
     - `setLazyAnnotator(Boolean)`: Use `SentimentDL` as a lazy annotator or not. *LazyAnnotator* is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
 Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Getters***